What Triggers Chocolate Cravings? Here’s the Surprising Truth

 • Dairy products

-If you no longer crave chocolate after eating these foods, then you had a magnesium deficiency all along!
+If you no longer crave chocolate after eating these foods, you all have a magnesium deficiency!

 6 – Childhood memories